 2.1 Study area and data collection

 The total area of cabbage within Shan State reached 9,161 hectares in 2022-2023.
 The largest share was in Southern Shan State, accounting for 5,368 hectares (58.6%), followed by Northern Shan State with 2,529 hectares (27.61%), and Eastern Shan State with 1,264 hectares (13.8%) (DOA, 2023).
 Within the Southern Shan State, Pindaya, and Kalaw Townships were selected as the study area due to their large sown areas of cabbage and feasible conditions for data collection.
 The purposive sampling method was initially used to identify the cabbage farmers in each township, followed by simple random sampling among cabbage farmers.
-During October to December 2024, a total of 150 sample cabbage farmers in two designated townships, with 75 farmers chosen from each township were individually interviewed with a set of structured questionnaires to get the detailed information on cabbage production based on experiences of 2024-2025 monsoon cabbage growing season.
+During October to December 2024, a total of 150 sample cabbage farmers in two designated townships, with 75 farmers chosen from each township were individually interviewed with a set of structured questionnaire to get the detailed information on cabbage production based on experiences of 2024-2025 monsoon cabbage growing season.
 The collected data included cabbage yields and the amount of inputs used such as seed, urea, compound, FYM, foliar, pesticide, fungicide, and labour (family and hired labour) rate.
 Other information included education level, farming experience, sown area, access to weather information, existing climate adaptation practices, farmers’ perception on weather changes, etc. Moreover, average monthly rainfall and maximum temperature data during the 2024 monsoon cabbage growing season were collected from the selected Townships’ offices of the Department of Agriculture (DOA).

 Chart 1 showed the generalized implementing activities of cabbage farming with respective growth stages while Figure 1 visually illustrated the average monthly maximum temperature and rainfall distribution during the 2024 in the study areas.
 The average annual rainfall for Pindaya and Kalaw Townships was recorded at 108.61 mm and 151.19 mm, respectively, with corresponding maximum temperature averaging approximately 29.92 °C and 32.70 °C (DOA, 2024).
 Cabbage cultivation in the study area followed the typical monsoon schedule, with the growing season beginning with the onset of rainfall in May.
 Seed bed preparation commenced in the 2nd and 3rd weeks of June, during which Pindaya and Kalaw Townships received substantial rainfall of approximately 159.77 mm and 282.96 mm, respectively.
 Rainfall intensified continuously from the early stages of growth covering the seedling, land preparation, and transplanting stages in July to the vegetative stages in August.
 As Southern Shan State was one of the areas that suffered from the consequences of Typhoon Yagi, which was occurred in September 2024, the highest rainfall 398.27 mm in Pindaya and 512.83 mm in Kalaw Townships were recorded during the critical flowering and head formation stages in September.
 Subsequently, although rainfall amount decreased, heavy precipitation persisted into the October harvest period, causing some cabbage farms to suffer from flooding.